Italian fashion turns to face masks to fight coronavirus pandemic

 “We feel like part of something bigger, like we’re making a small but positive difference to the world around us.”

-The masks are not approved for use in hospital settings, but are in high demand for ancilliary service personnel from ambulance drivers, to police responders, to carers, to those working in homes for the elderly, who due to the extreme equipment shortages would otherwise go without.
+The masks, which can be washed and re-used, are not approved for use in hospital settings, but are in high demand for ancilliary service personnel from ambulance drivers, to police responders, to carers, to those working in homes for the elderly, who due to the extreme equipment shortages would otherwise go without.

 It comes as an increasing number of European countries mandate compulsory public wearing of masks, in a shift away from the advice of the World Health Organisation, as some experts advise that even homemade masks are better than nothing.